 - Ciao Alberto – a Pixar animated short featuring characters from the feature-length Luca

-- A new Simpsons short that "pays tribute to Disney Plus's marquee brands"
+- The Simpsons Plusaversary – a new Simpsons short that "pays tribute to Disney Plus's marquee brands"

 - Episodes one to five from series two of National Geographic's The World According to Jeff Goldblum

-- A special on the origins and legacy of Star Wars' bounty hunter, Boba Fett
+- Under the Helmet – a special on the origins and legacy of Star Wars' bounty hunter, Boba Fett

-- A special celebrating the Marvel Cinematic Universe including "an exciting look towards the future"
+- Assembled – a special celebrating the Marvel Cinematic Universe including "an exciting look towards the future"

 - Dopesick – a Star original series starring Michael Keaton

-That day will also see Disney Plus expand to South Korea and Taiwan, with Hong Kong following on 16th November.
+Today also sees Disney Plus expand to South Korea and Taiwan, with Hong Kong following on 16th November.
 And Disney Plus subscribers who head to Disney's theme parks and cruise liners are promised "photo opportunities, character moments and more".

 Disney has promised to make this an annual company-wide shindig, or, in the words of the firm's CEO Bob Chapek, "an annual tentpole event to be amplified across our global businesses".